Unit search

 Note:

-To be eligible to study SLE768-SLE769, students will first be required to source and secure a placement opportunity with an appropriate host organisation and then submit an application with the SEBE WIL Team for approval.
-In preparation for the placement, students are required to complete the Placement Preparation Module (PPM) before commencing their professional experience (placement).
+To be eligible to enrol in SLE768 and SLE769, students are required to source and secure a placement opportunity with an appropriate host organisation.
+Students must then submit an application with the SEBE WIL Team for approval.
+For more information and to complete the application process: please refer to the SEBE WIL information page or email sebe-wil@deakin.edu.au.

 Note also that delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.